sohaibahmad759/backup_website/index.md

 ## About Me

 Hi!
 My name is Sohaib Ahmad.
 I am a Computer Science Ph.D. student at the University of Massachusetts, Amherst working under the supervision of [Prof. Ramesh Sitaraman](https://groups.cs.umass.edu/ramesh/).
-My research lies at the intersection of systems and machine learning: I use machine learning to improve the performance of computer systems, and also use my systems knowledge to improve the performance of machine learning algorithms.
+My research lies at the intersection of systems and machine learning: I use machine learning to improve the performance of computer systems, and use my systems knowledge to improve the performance of machine learning algorithms.
 I also collaborate with [Prof. Abhishek Chandra](https://www-users.cs.umn.edu/~chandra/) and [Prof. Hui Guan](https://guanh01.github.io/).

-Recently, I have been involved with Bell Labs research under the supervision of [Thomas Woo](https://www.bell-labs.com/about/researcher-profiles/thomaswoo/#gref).
+Recently, I have been involved as a student researcher at Bell Labs research under the supervision of [Thomas Woo](https://www.bell-labs.com/about/researcher-profiles/thomaswoo/#gref).

 Before starting my Ph.D., I completed my undergrad from LUMS in 2017 under the supervision of [Prof. Ihsan Ayyub Qazi](https://web.lums.edu.pk/~ihsan/) where my research focused on computer networks and measurement.